Table Of Contents

 Commission on ad spend

-you get charged by the amount spent on media which can vary from 10% to 20%.
+You get charged based on the amount spent on media, which can range from 10% to 20%.
 For example, if you spend $20k in Google Ads, the agency will charge you about $2k to $4k.
 This structure normally starts from a minimum amount to make sense for the freelancer.
 For example, it doesn’t make sense to charge 10% of a $500 campaign – just the reporting and follow-up calls will put the freelancer below break-even.
 From the PPC freelancer’s point of view, an hourly rate can be way more comfortable to manage.

 Hourly rate

-Hourly rate is also a popular way of charging clients.
-The PPC freelancer will always be sure to be profitable for each hour billed.
-The problem is that sometimes clients don’t want to have headaches managing contractors’ hours.
-Besides, how to know how many hours will take for each month?
+An hourly rate is also a popular way of charging clients.
+The PPC freelancer will always ensure profitability for each hour billed.
+The problem is that sometimes clients don’t want to deal with the headaches of managing contractors’ hours.
+Besides, how do we know how many hours it will take for each month?
 Clients will often ask so many questions about the pace of your work that, at some point, the relationship will focus too much on hours and less on results.
-That’s why some freelancers will prefer charging a flat fee.
+That’s why some freelancers prefer to charge a flat fee.

 Flat rate (or per project)

-Normally charged for limited and well-scoped projects, the flat-rate fee will consider all project nuances and charge a fixed price.
+Normally charged for limited, well-scoped projects, the flat-rate fee will account for all project nuances and charge a fixed price.
 If the scope changes, the rate will change accordingly.
-Sometimes, if the clients change the project scope, it will be better for both parties to agree per hour, so you don’t have to discuss the contract, addendum and money in every project change.
+Sometimes, if clients change the project scope, it’s better for both parties to agree per hour, so you don’t have to discuss the contract, addendum, and money for every project change.

 Point 5: Price

-Price is very often the hottest discussion when hiring a PPC freelancer.
+Price is often the hottest topic of discussion when hiring a PPC freelancer.
 This is because, as in any field, you’ll always find someone else able to work for less.
 The pitfall is that this cannot be the only or the most important factor in your decision-making.
-If someone charges more is generally because of his experience.
+If someone charges more, it is generally because of their experience.
 If you want better results, it is worth paying more.
 Attention here: there’s a limit to it.
 Sometimes a higher price will make the transaction impossible to happen.
 PPC campaigns with very low ad spend can be as time-consuming as another campaign with 10x more budget.
-Here it doesn’t matter how the PPC freelancer charges you: if he considers the effort put into your account, it would likely be too expensive for you for a low budget.
+Here, it doesn’t matter how the PPC freelancer charges you: if he considers the effort put into your account, it would likely be too expensive for you on a low budget.

-Sometimes, some freelancers will charge less initially, hoping your campaign can evolve after a certain time.
-Consequentially they’ll be able to charge you more later.
+Sometimes, freelancers will charge less initially, hoping your campaign will evolve over time.
+Consequently, they’ll be able to charge you more later.

 Point 6: Personal traits